bwdvolde/idea-properties-translation-plugin/README.md

 ## Limitations

-* The plugin is unable to infer the locale of the default property file.
+* The plugin is unable to infer the locale of the default properties file.
 As a consequence, it will never add translations to this file.

 ## Possible improvements

 * Add support for multiple translation APIs
-* Use language detection to infer locale of default property file
+* Use language detection to infer locale of default properties file
 * Allow multiple properties to be translated at once